Emeraldb01/hirschberg_algorithm/README.md

 - Taisia Kalinina(taisiak2@illinois.edu)

-The Aligorithm Implementations can be found in global_align.ipynb.
+The Aligorithm Implementations can be found in align_functions.ipynb.
 The algorithms can be generally described in the following manner.
 ## Needleman–Wunsch Algorithm
 This dynamic programming algorithm can be broken down into three main steps.